 Level 1 interventions aim to teach alternate behavior so students can learn and demonstrate safe, respectful and responsible behavior.
-Staff are encouraged to try a variety of teaching and classroom management strategies. school-based and within the community, and/or the administrator.
-These interventions aim to increase the student's skills, positive view of schooling, and positive experience at school so that misbehavior is less likely to continue or escalate.
-Level 3 violations may involve the short-term removal of a student from the school environment due to the severity of the behavior.
+Staff are encouraged to try a variety of teaching and classroom management strategies. d school-based and within the community, and/or the Level 3 violations may involve the short-term removal of a student from the school environment due to the severity of the behavior.
 The duration of the short-term suspension, if issued, is to be limited as much as possible while adequately addressing the behavior.
 In the case of repeated need for suspension, a plan of support (ex.
 Intervention Plan, Student Assistance Team, Community Resources) should be considered.
 Level 4 violations have the potential to significantly impact the safety of the school environment.
 These violations may result in the removal of a student from the school environment due to the severity of the behavior.
 Such violations may involve the mandatory reassignment or expulsion of a student to another school or to an alternative program that will provide additional structure to teach appropriate behavior.